Written by Hannah Cox, founder of betternotstop

 How much does it cost to be a ‘Creator’?

-However, it takes hard work, time and money to be a creator.
-Just to give you an idea of the actual costs, here is a breakdown of what I spend each month running my little corner of the internet:
+It takes hard work, time and money to be a creator.
+Just to give you an idea of the actual costs, here is a breakdown of what I personally spend each month running my little corner of the internet:

 - £10 Hosting & Domain (Read ‘How To Start a Successful Blog’ Here)